-This study found DVT and/or PE affected the athletes 55 times over the course of the study (some athletes had both conditions.)
+The study found DVT and/or PE affected the athletes 55 times over the course of the study.
+Some athletes had both conditions.
 While the athletes’ ages ranged from 19 to 42, the average age at the time of the DVT or PE was 29 years old.
 The average time away from play after diagnosis was six months, but some athletes saw their careers end after experiencing a blood clot.

 - Being over the age of 40

 - Recent illness or injury that leaves you bedridden

 - Extended travel (common during sports season for pro athletes)

 - Underlying health conditions, such as diabetes or high blood pressure